Psychtoolbox-3/psychtoolbox-3.github.com/docs/BitsPlusIdentityClutTest.md

    display on a laptop.
 For a [DataPixx](DataPixx) device or similar, set the
    optional 'usedpixx' flag to 1.
 Set 'useclutmodeonly' flag to 1 if you
    want to test in Bits++ or L48 mode instead of Mono++ or M16 mode.

+'useVulkan' Defaults to 0.
+If set to 1, use Vulkan display
+backend, instead of standard [OpenGL](OpenGL) backend.

 If everything works, what you see onscreen should match the description
 in the blue text that is displayed.